JenPatchett/gauge-maven-test/README.md

 Initialise as Gauge Java project: `gauge init java`

+*Before continuing, resolve any dependencies in /src/test/java/StepImplementation.java*

 Clean and compile the project: `mvn clean compile`

 Run the example specs (tests) file: `gauge run specs`

 To view test results open html report located in: /reports/html-report/index.html

+## Clone Scala Web App
+Clone [scala-webapp](https://github.com/rayhaanbhikha/scala-webapp) from Rayhaan Bhikha

+Once cloned, run Docker, cd into scala-webapp in Terminal, then follow instructions in the [README.md](https://github.com/rayhaanbhikha/scala-webapp)

+## Docker
+After following all instructions in the [README.md](https://github.com/rayhaanbhikha/scala-webapp) for scala-webapp, verify both Docker containers are now running:

+`docker ps` - should see *userdatastore* and *usergateway*

+To stop all currently running containters: `docker stop $(docker ps -q)`

+To restart the containers: `docker start userdatastore usergateway`

+To stop these containers: `docker stop userdatastore usergateway`

+To verify these containers are no longer running: `docker ps`